MorganKryze/ConsoleAppVisuals/docs/introduction/first_app.md

 ![Prompt](../assets/vid/gif/first_app/close.gif)

 ## Recap

+> [!TIP]
+> To customize the elements, find all the available properties and methods in the [references](/ConsoleAppVisuals/references/index.html) section.

 And that's it!
 You have created your first app using the `ConsoleAppVisuals` package.
 You can now run the app and see the result.